Human fit

 What this page clarifies

-1. The page answers the fit question without pressure or false reassurance.
+1. The fit question is answered without pressure or false reassurance.

-2. It separates guided tandem first contact from learning and solo-pilot ambition.
+2. Guided tandem first contact stays separate from learning and solo-pilot ambition.

-3. It keeps fear, health or mobility concerns, weather, communication, and the right to wait inside the main answer.
+3. Fear, health or mobility concerns, weather, communication, and the right to wait stay inside the main answer.

-4. It gives readers practical questions to ask before turning curiosity into a current local decision.
+5. Practical questions help before curiosity turns into a current local decision.

 Reviewed